 A hampered shot in which a fault may be committed should be watched by a referee.
 (Picture of Russell Bretherton at Surbiton)

-Players are joint referees of their games, even in tournaments.
+Players are jointly responsible for applying the rules or laws in all games, even in tournaments.
 However, if there is an official referee available, they should be asked to adjudicate on any stroke in which either player suspects that a fault may be committed, or in the event of uncertainty as to how to proceed with the game.

-Sometimes you need someone to adjudicate on a matter such as where a ball crosses the boundary (not retrospectively though), for which you don't need a qualified Referee, you need an Umpire, who can be any knowledgeable spectator, or a player from another game.
+Sometimes you just need someone to adjudicate on a simple matter such as where a ball crosses the boundary (not retrospectively though), for which you don't need a qualified Referee, just an independent observer, who can be any knowledgeable spectator, or a player from another game.

 In a tournament situation, a Referee is usually called on to the lawn by raising your mallet vertically above your head and waiting for one to notice you.
-An Umpire is called on to a lawn by raising your mallet horizontally above your head.
+An independent observer is called on to a lawn by raising your mallet horizontally above your head.

 The Croquet Association makes provision to train and examine several grades of referees (separately for Association Croquet and Golf Croquet):

 Referee: a qualified referee can officiate at any game, match or event (for major tournaments: if so authorised by the Tournament Referee).

-Championship Referee: some of the most experienced Referees who are selected to officiate at top-class events.
+Championship Referee: some of the most experienced Referees have qualified to officiate at top-class events.

 The powers and duties of referees are spelt out in the Tournament Regulations.

 Usually, a referee acts as a Referee on Request - called on by the players either to watch a problematic stroke about to be played or to sort out a problem after it has happened.

 Occasionally, when the situation demands, a referee may be asked to supervise a match and become a Referee in Charge.

 All significant tournaments controlled by the Croquet Association or a Federation will normally have an appointed Tournament Referee: the official with responsibility for nominating and allocating authorised referees, and hearing appeals.

 Becoming a Referee